azdavis/millet/docs/architecture.md

 Static semantics for MLB files.

 Because the semantics for MLB files determines when source (SML) files get parsed and statically analyzed, this depends on most of the crates that analyze SML.

+### `crates/config`

+The format for the optional Millet configuration file.

+### `crates/paths`

+Types for working with paths, notably:

+- A wrapper type for `PathBuf` that guarantees the inner `PathBuf` is canonical.
+- A type that transforms these canonical path buffers into cheap IDs, given that a path is "contained" in a "root" canonical path buf.

+These are ideal for the use case of language servers, in which we have a "workspace root" containing all the files.

 ### `crates/lex-util`